mofm/meta-econ/README.md

 ## e-Con Core Image

-e-Con Core Image size is larger than e-Con Core Tiny.
+e-Con Core Image size is larger than e-Con Tiny Core.
 It is built with glibc and systemd.
 Natively, actually systemd-nspawn only supports systemd.
 So it is built systemd.

 e-Con Core Image packages: